Tilt Series Setup Dialog

 Change Record exposure time instead of beam intensity

 Select this option to vary the exposure time of Record images instead of beam intensity to achieve whatever control of specimen exposure is specified in the options below this.
-With this alternative, the program will use interpolation between dark references, if possible, to avoid having to take a new dark reference for each image.
+When using this alternative with a CCD camera where dark references are specific to the exposure time, the program will use interpolation between dark references, if possible, to avoid having to take a new dark reference for each image.
 This is the same interpolation that can be activated with the Interpolate Dark Refs command in the Camera menu, and the program will try to use this feature regardless of whether you have selected it in that menu.
 However, interpolation cannot be used if you are not gain-normalizing images in SerialEM, and in that case a dark reference will be taken for each Record image if this option is selected.

 This option is not available if you have scheduled changes in exposure time, which means that both exposure time and intensity might change during the series.
 Specifically, you might have a set of discrete exposure changes that occur at intervals during the series.
 Between those changes, the beam intensity will be changed to achieve whatever control of specimen exposure you have specified.
 When the exposure time changes, the beam intensity will be changed to compensate and maintain the desired specimen exposure.